tjohnston-softdev/ora/readme.md

 # ora-classic

-Legacy mirror of the [ora](https://www.npmjs.com/package/ora) package version 5.4.1.
-This was the last version to use the CommonJS syntax before switching to [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+Legacy mirror of the [ora](https://www.npmjs.com/package/ora) package before it switched to the [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) syntax in August 2021.
+I have decided to publish this as a separate package for those who are not ready to migrate, or explicitly need to use the classic syntax for compatibility reasons.

 ---